farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 As their data engineer, we are tasked with building an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
 This will allow their analytics team to continue finding insights in what songs their users are listening to.

-> We'll be able to test our database and ETL pipeline by running queries given to us by the analytics team from Sparkify and compare your results with their expected results.
+> Our transformational database and ETL pipeline should withstand test run by the data analytics team from SPARKIFY.
+The analytics team should be able to run queries against these tables where they would be able to compare your/our results with their expected results.

 ## `Project Description`
 In this project, we'll apply what we've learned on Spark and data lakes to build an ETL pipeline for a data lake hosted on S3.
 To complete the project, we will need to load data from S3, transforms them(data) into five different tables using Py-Spark and write them back as partitioned-table into a parquet files in the directories on S3.
 We'll deploy this Spark process on a cluster using AWS.
 Each table has its own folder within the directory.